-- Get the Supportive Housing Registration Service Application form.
+- Get the Supportive Housing Registration Service Application form

-- Submit your application form:
+- Submit your completed application:

 Important: Check your form before you send it to us:

-- Have you completed the information on all pages?
+- Have you completed all pages?

-- Be sure to sign and date the document below the declaration on page 4.
+- Be sure to sign and date the document below the Declaration on page 4.

 - Supportive Housing Registration Service - Lower Mainland